Process optimization in

 Monitor concentration in real time

-LiquiSonic® solves the central challenges of polycondensation in polymer resin production through continuous and highly precise ultrasonic measurement of the reaction progress.
-Since the speed of sound directly correlates with the concentration and properties of the resin, critical deviations can be detected early and corrected immediately.
-The robust sensor design allows for direct installation in reactors or pipelines and provides temperature-compensated real-time data that can be automatically documented and transferred to theprocess control system.
-In this way, reaction parameters can be better regulated, laboratory analyses reduced to a minimum, and consistent quality ensured.
-This often involves using an above-average sensor length, which (as one of many customization options of the measurement system) allows optimal integration into your specific process.
+LiquiSonic® solves the key challenges of polycondensation in polymer resin production through continuous and highly precise ultrasonic measurement of reaction progress.
+Since the speed of sound correlates directly with the concentration and properties of the resin, critical deviations can be detected early and corrected immediately.
+The robust sensor design allows direct installation in reactors or pipelines and provides temperature-compensated real-time data that can be automatically documented and transmitted to the process control system.
+In this way, reaction parameters can be controlled better, laboratory analyses can be reduced to a minimum, and consistent quality can be ensured.
+An above-average sensor length is often used, which (as one of many customization options of the measuring system) allows optimal integration into your specific process.

 -